google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/httprequests-5.md

 For Cascading Style Sheets, beware the "C".
 Cascade precedence allows later rules to override earlier ones without warning -- literally.
 CSS doesn't throw an error when a previously-defined property is reset by a more recent rule, so just tossing stylesheets together is asking for trouble.
-Instead, look for conflicting rules and determine whether one should always supercede the other, or if one should use more specific selectors to be applied properly.
+Instead, look for conflicting rules and determine whether one should always supersede the other, or if one should use more specific selectors to be applied properly.
 For example, consider these two simple rules, the first from a master stylesheet, the second imported from a stylesheet provided by Marketing.